Hummingbird: Lifespan

+Natural enemies

 Predators

 Praying mantises have been observed as predators of hummingbirds.
-Other predators include dragonflies, frogs, orb-weaver spiders, and other birds, such as the roadrunner.
+Other predators include domestic cats, dragonflies, frogs, orb-weaver spiders, and other birds, such as the roadrunner.

+Parasites

+Hummingbirds host a highly specialized lice fauna.
+Two genera of Ricinid lice, Trochiloecetes and Trochiliphagus, are specialized on them, often infesting 5–15% of their populations.
+In contrast, two genera of Menoponid lice, Myrsidea and Leremenopon, are extremely rare on them.

 Reproduction

 Male hummingbirds do not take part in nesting.
 Most species build a cup-shaped nest on the branch of a tree or shrub.
 The nest varies in size relative to the particular species – from smaller than half a walnut shell to several centimeters in diameter.

 Many hummingbird species use spider silk and lichen to bind the nest material together and secure the structure.
 The unique properties of the silk allow the nest to expand as the young hummingbirds grow.
 Two white eggs are laid, which despite being the smallest of all bird eggs, are large relative to the adult hummingbird's size.
 Incubation lasts 14 to 23 days, depending on the species, ambient temperature, and female attentiveness to the nest.
 The mother feeds her nestlings on small arthropods and nectar by inserting her bill into the open mouth of a nestling, and then regurgitating the food into its crop.
 Hummingbirds stay in the nest for 18–22 days, after which they leave the nest to forage on their own, although the mother bird may continue feeding them for another 25 days.